Maurice Charles O'Connell (Australian politician)

-Maurice Charles O'Connell (13 January 1812 – 23 March 1879), was a Queensland pioneer and president of the Queensland Legislative Council.
+Sir Maurice Charles O'Connell (13 January 1812 – 23 March 1879) was a Queensland pioneer and president of the Queensland Legislative Council.

 Early life

 O'Connell was born at Sydney in 1812.
 His father was Sir Maurice Charles O'Connell, his mother was Mary (née Bligh, formerly Putland) a daughter of Governor William Bligh.
 He was educated at the high school, Edinburgh; Dublin and Paris.

 Army career

 O'Connell entered the army as an ensign at 16 and joined the 73rd Regiment at Gibraltar.
 In 1835 he volunteered for foreign service as colonel with the British Legion in Spain, which he himself had raised in the county of Cork and other parts of Munster, to sustain the cause of the Spanish Queen and constitution against the insurgent Carlists.
 Later on he became Deputy Adjutant-General, and ultimately succeeded Sir De Lacy Evans as general of brigade in command of the British Auxiliary Legion in Spain.
 The Legion was disbanded on 8 December 1837, after taking heavy casualties during the battle of Andoain.
 Sir Maurice O'Connell was rewarded for his services by having the knighthood of several Spanish orders conferred upon him.

 On his return to England he was appointed to the 51st Regiment, and afterwards becoming captain in the 28th, was appointed military secretary on the staff of his father in New South Wales in 1835.
 When the 28th was recalled to England, Sir Maurice sold out, and engaged in pastoral pursuits.
 He afterwards resigned from the army and took up land.